 The Department of State should encourage local election officials to take advantage of federal cybersecurity training resources, such as the Department of Homeland Security's free, online, on-demand cybersecurity training system for governmental personnel and the inter-agency National Institute for Cybersecurity Careers and Studies.
+Recommendation 5: The Conduct Cybersecurity Per Assessments at the me State and County ele Levels.

-Recommendation 5: Conduct Cybersecurity Assessments at the State and County Levels.
-Election officials should also avail themselves of federal government resources, including the Department of Homeland Security's free, online, on-demand cyber-security training system for governmental personnel and the National Institute for Cybersecurity Careers and Studies, which the department developed jointly with other governmental agencies and is an online resource for cybersecurity training connecting government officials with training providers.
+Election officials should also avail themselves of federal government resources, including the Department of Homeland Security's free, online, on-demand cybersecurity training system for governmental personnel and the National Institute for Cybersecurity Careers and Studies, which the department developed jointly with other governmental agencies and is an online resource for cybersecurity training connecting government officials with training providers.